brucedkyle/architectures/docs/sustainability/supplychain.md

 - Optmization user expectations with improved demand forecasting
 - Automated responses

-For more information and solution details on this scenario, see [Inventory management &dash; Perfect/Imperfect order](./perfectorder.md)
+For more information and solution details on this scenario, see [Inventory management &dash; Perfect order](./perfectorder.md)

 ### Inventory management &dash; Last mile delivery